rogosprojects/kbak/README.md

 ## Features

-- Exports all standard Kubernetes resources from a namespace
+- Exports all standard Kubernetes resources from a namespace or all namespaces
+- Uses the current namespace from kubeconfig when no namespace is specified
 - Organizes backups by resource kind in separate directories
 - Thoroughly cleans manifests by removing server-side and cluster-specific fields
 - Timestamp-based backup directories
+- Colorful and descriptive console output with emojis
+- Resource type filtering for selective backups

 ## Installation